Ulli Beier: Marriage and family

 He married the Austrian artist Susanne Wenger.
 In 1950, they both moved to Nigeria, where Beier had been hired at the University of Ibadan to teach Phonetics.
-They divorced in 1966.
+The couple divorced in 1966.

 Beier married the artist Georgina Betts, an Englishwoman from London who was working in Nigeria.
 In 1966, when the civil war broke out between Biafra and the federal government, they left the country and moved to Papua New Guinea.

 Career

 While at the university, Beier transferred from the Phonetics department to the Extra-Mural Studies department.
 There he became interested in traditional Yoruba culture and arts.
 Though a teacher at Ibadan, he ventured beyond it, living in the cities of Ede, Ilobu and Osogbo, to learn more about the Yoruba communities.
 Due to his subsequent anthropological work among the members of the clans that are native to these places, he was awarded Yoruba honorary chieftaincies.
-In 1956, after visiting the First Congress of Black Writers and Artists in Paris organized by Présence Africaine at the Sorbonne, Beier returned to Ibadan with more ideas.
+In 1956, after visiting the First Congress of Black Writers and Artists in Paris, France, organized by Présence Africaine at the Sorbonne, Beier returned to Ibadan with more ideas.

 In 1957, he founded the magazine Black Orpheus.
 Its name was inspired by "Orphée Noir", an essay by the French intellectual Jean-Paul Sartre.
 The first African literary journal in English, Black Orpheus quickly became the leading venue for publishing contemporary Nigerian authors.
 It became known for its innovative works and literary excellence, and was widely acclaimed.
 Later in 1961, Beier co-founded the Mbari Artists and Writers Club, Ibadan, a place for new writers, dramatists and artists, to meet and perform their work.
 Among the young writers involved with it in the exciting early years of Nigerian independence were Chinua Achebe and Wole Soyinka.
 In 1962, with the dramatist Duro Ladipo, he co-founded Mbari Mbayo (the Mbari Club), Osogbo.

 Beier was also known for his work in translating traditional Nigerian literary works into English.
 He translated the plays of such Nigerian dramatists as Duro Ladipo and published Modern Poetry (1963), an anthology of African poems.
 He also wrote his own plays, published under the name "Obotunde Ijimere".
 Writing as Obotunde Ijimere (and later as M. Lovori), Beier masqueraded as Nigerian and Papua New Guinean.
 While mimicking the indigenous writers of those places, Beier also criticized other white people and cultures for imitating indigenous ones.
 He later claimed that his Ijimere writing "just 'happened'", but Beier actively sought to write under the identities of his alter egos.